kainazzzo/printstreamer/README.md

  By default the web UI (proxy) is served on port 8080 and the poller runs as a hosted background service.
- Use Stream__UseNativeStreamer=false to disable the web UI when running in headless environments.
  Control YouTube behavior with YouTube:OAuth (OAuth credentials) or YouTube:Key (manual stream key).
 Use YouTube:StartInServe to optionally start streaming when serving the UI.
 The app uses ffmpeg as the streaming engine to keep dependencies minimal and avoid reimplementing video encoding stacks.